-Our hope is that you will be independent in your learning by the end of Key Stage 4 and can follow your own programme of sport, health and recreation in the Associated Sixth Form and beyond.
-Our programme of study for Years 10 and 11 has been devised to recognise the growing maturity of students at Key Stage 4.
-The programme is designed to enable you to experience greater independence, leadership and ownership in your lessons.
-You will have greater choice and experience varied roles such as coach, referee, and team manager and will have sporting, recreational and health promoting opportunities.
+Our hope is that you will be independent in your learning by the end of Key Stage 4 and have embedded the CODE qualities developed across KS3 which will enable you to follow and enjoy your own programme of sport, health and recreation in the Associated Sixth Form and beyond.

+Our programme of study has been devised to recognise the growing maturity of students in Key Stage 4.

+The programme is designed to enable you to experience greater independence.
+Students will be involved in making decisions for lessons, participate in a wide range of sports and activities and have the opportunity to compete to instil confidence in having a healthy active lifestyle.
+You will also experience a variety of roles such as coach, referee and team manager.

-You will be able to choose from a variety of sports -
+You will be able to chose from a variety of sports but not limited to-